 In earlier days of medical care, doctors often made decisions for their patients without their input and without explaining the risks and benefits of all available treatments.
 This approach has been recognized as inappropriate.

-Because the goal of medical treatment is to improve outcomes, as defined by a person’s own goals and values (see Defining Goals), doctors now share medical decision making with people.
+Because the goal of medical treatment is to improve outcomes, as defined by a person’s own goals and values (see Defining Goals Defining goals People and their doctors must make many decisions about medical issues.
+People must decide whether and when to see a doctor.
+Doctors and other primary care practitioners (PCPs) must decide what... read more ), doctors and other primary care practitioners now share medical decision making with their patients.
 Information is exchanged in two ways:

 The doctor and patient discuss treatment options and agree on the best treatment plan.
 Shared decision making does not mean that doctors leave people completely on their own to decide among various, sometimes confusing treatment options.
 Doctors still make recommendations based on standards of care and the best medical evidence, but they present the reasons behind those recommendations and how they think those recommendations meet the individual's needs and goals.
 In shared decision making, doctors help guide people through the decision process, neither dictating to them nor abandoning them.

 Sometimes, people are unable to make decisions on their own behalf because they have illnesses, such as dementia, that affect their ability to understand information.
 Sometimes, they have severe illnesses such as delirium or coma that affect their level of consciousness.
-In such cases, a doctor will ask the person’s next-of-kin or other holder of a health care power of attorney to help make treatment decisions.
+In such cases, a doctor will ask the person’s next-of-kin or other holder of a health care power of attorney Health Care Power of Attorney Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
+There... read more to help make treatment decisions.

 Risk is the likelihood that a harmful outcome will occur, such as worsening of the disease or developing a side effect from the treatment.
 How risks are described can make a big difference.
 For example, suppose that there was a clinical trial that compared a new drug to prevent stroke against an established drug.
 Now suppose the results of the trial showed that the new drug caused the side effect of bleeding in 2% of people but the established drug caused bleeding in 1% of people.